 OK, so WHY on earth would a tiny little organisation like Gap Filler do something that is clearly much too big for them?
 A mixture of optimism, naivety and bloody-mindedness is the answer.

-Gap Filler has been interested in temporary architecture since the early days.
-There is a real lack of diversity in Christchurch at present when it comes to temporary architecture.
-We’ve got shipping containers, porta-coms, marquees and geo-domes, but that’s about it.
-We’d like to see some more creative temporary architectural responses.
-There’s the Transitional Cathedral and ArtBox is not far from being brought out en mass in the city as part of the BoxedQuarter project, which is good to see.
-After that, I’m sure we’ll see more ArtBoxes around the place.
+Gap Filler had been interested in temporary architecture since the early days.
+There was a real lack of diversity in Christchurch in 2011 and 2012.
+We had shipping containers, porta-coms, marquees and geo-domes, but that was about it.
+We wanted to see some more creative, temporary architectural responses.
+There was the Transitional Cathedral and the ArtBox project was not far from being brought out en mass in the city as part of the BoxedQuarter project.

-We called for Registrations of Interest for the design of the pavilion back in early July.
-We cobbled together a team of : an architect, 2 recent architectural grads, a landscape architecture graduate.
+We called for Registrations of Interest for the design of the pavilion back in early July 2012.
+We cobbled together a design team of: an architect, 2 recent architectural graduates, a landscape architecture graduate.
 To that we added two mentors (architect and landscape architect), structural engineers, a fire engineer and a lighting designer.
 We had weekly design meetings for months at F3 Design in Sydenham and worked as collaboratively as we could.
 It’s been great process and rather intense at times!
 Many things have been learned…

 As part of the build, the world’s first endurance drilling championships were held with the 24 Hour Drillathon across November 2nd and 3rd, where volunteers drilled 2 holes in 2000 (ish) pallets from 12pm Friday 2 November until 12pm Saturday 3 November.
 A little rain interrupted things on Saturday morning, but other than that it was a grand success.
 And a very strange event!